Desbeers/Komodio/README.md

 ![Komodio](screenshot.png)

+* The folder 'KomodioTV' contains the current version for tvOS; the folder 'Komodio' will be a brand new version for macOS and tvOS and is currently 'work in prgress'...*

 ### Limitations

 - Because it's an `Apple` client using AVkit, it can only play Quicktime compatible files.
 So, **no MKV's**...